Kinship Care vs Foster Care in New Brunswick: Requirements, Differences, and How to Choose

 Kinship care (called "placement with kin" under the Act) is when DSD places a child with a relative or "fictive kin" — a person who has a close, established relationship with the child but is not a blood relative.
 A long-time family friend, a teacher with a deep bond, or a neighbour the child trusts can all qualify as fictive kin.

-Under the 2024 Child and Youth Well-Being Act, kinship placements take priority over traditional foster placements whenever safety allows.
-DSD must document why kinship was not used if a child ends up in a traditional foster home.
+Under the 2024 Child and Youth Well-Being Act, DSD considers kinship placements before traditional foster placements whenever safety allows.
+The specific placement decision depends on the child's circumstances and safety needs.
 This is a shift from the previous Family Services Act framework, which did not embed this hierarchy as strongly.

 Kinship care in New Brunswick can be voluntary (the family agrees to the arrangement) or part of a formal court-ordered placement.
 The level of DSD involvement and the financial support attached to the placement can vary significantly depending on whether the placement is formal or informal.